eason-pan-ep/VMM-Simulator/README.md

   - -n: total requests, default is 200, since every request may require to access up to 5 different addresses, make sure it's not too much to handle
   - -M: mode, default is console, the other option is csv
   - -s: sample size, default is 1, only works in csv mode
+  - -f: flushing policy, default is random, the other option is lru
 - default value of each parameters:
   - Workload Type: random
   - TLB Size: 64